Vrbo Arbitrage: An Accounting Guide for QuickBooks

 Monthly Reporting for Vrbo Arbitrage

-Using Bnbtally (by Tallylytics), Vrbo reservation data is automatically processed in QuickBooks without a hitch.
+Using Bnbtally, Vrbo reservation data is automatically processed in QuickBooks without a hitch.
 Once your expenses are recorded in QuickBooks, you can produce beautiful monthly reports with ease and can observe the performance of each listing without any hassle at all.

 Profit & Loss by Class